tytydraco/yessleep/out/I_recently_took_a_babysitting_job_I_wish_I_didnt.md

-I am currently doing an online college mostly because I'm not a people person.
+I am currently doing online college mostly because I'm not a people person.
 It's pretty easy staying home and doing my schoolwork online.

 Even though it's cheaper doing it online I still try to make money.
 I usually will babysit for people for $10 an hour, and I've made over $140 doing it.